-- A. It is assumed that at least some primary or back-up communications systems will survive the major emergency or disaster and will be available for use to conduct emergency operations. - B. If no systems survive, the Kansas City Police Department (KCPD) (816-234-5000 admin, 816-234-5111 non-emergency, 816-329-0970 Dispatch) will be responsible for establishing temporary radio communications and working with the Kansas City Fire Department (816-513-4600, 816-513-0900 Dispatch) (KCFD to ensure communications continue.
-Intergovernmental mutual aid, corporate support and amateur radio volunteers may also be utilized to maintain or re-establish communications during major emergencies and disasters. - C. KCPD and KCFD each maintain separate full-time dispatch centers, and these departments will retain responsibility for the dispatch of their own forces. - D. The Information Technology Department (ITD) (816-513-3333) will be responsible for establishing temporary internet and telephone communications. - E. KCFD has established its own disaster routing for its 10-digit numbers and internet connectivity through its internal IT unit outside of the ITD in the event of an emergency.
-In addition, KCFD has satellite phone capabilities and basic radio outages are covered in their plan. - F. The Enhanced 9-1-1 (E-911) telephone system is the primary means of receiving emergency calls from the public.
-The Mid America Regional Council (MARC) (816-474-4240) is responsible for the regional E-911 system and network consisting of 2 selective routers geographically diverse.
-These route calls to the appropriate public safety answering point (PSAP).
-MARC has established provisions for redirecting E-911 calls from a backup site or alternate PSAP, and for re-establishing the system should it be impacted.
+- A. It is assumed that at least some primary or back-up communications systems will survive the major emergency or disaster and will be available for use to conduct emergency operations. - B. If no systems survive, the Kansas City Police Department (KCPD) (816-234-5000 admin, 816-234-5111 non-emergency, 816-329-0970 Dispatch) will be responsible for establishing temporary radio communications and working with the Kansas City Fire Department (816-513-4600, 816-513-0900 Dispatch) (KCFD) to ensure communications continue.
+Intergovernmental mutual aid, corporate support and amateur radio volunteers may also be utilized to maintain or reestablish communications during major emergencies and disasters. - C. KCPD and KCFD each maintain separate full-time dispatch centers, and these departments will retain responsibility for the dispatch of their own forces. - D. The Information Technology Department (ITD) (816-513-3333) will be responsible for establishing temporary internet and telephone communications if required. - E. KCFD has established its own disaster routing for its 10-digit numbers and internet connectivity through its internal IT unit outside of the ITD in the event of an emergency.
+In addition, KCFD has satellite phone capabilities and basic radio outages are covered in their plan. - F. The Enhanced 9-1-1 (E-911) telephone system is the primary means of receiving emergency calls from the public. - G. The use of current technology can negate the requirement of physical presence in the EOC for every incident.
+If WebEOC and MS Teams are still functional, Kansas City, Missouri will distribute EOC functions across multiple locations with approval of the UMT.
+If technologic equipment is not functioning, physical presence is required in the EOC.